bluegray/lein-scss/README.md

 * `:source-dir` is the directory containing your `.scss` source files.
 * `:dest-dir` is the directory where `.css` files will be generated.
 * `:executable` is the path to your sass conversion binary.
-* `:args` is a vector of arguments to add to the command.
+* `:args` is a vector of arguments to add to the executable command.
 The input and output file arguments will be appended to this list.
+* `:jar` set to `true` will package css in the JAR file.

 When specified, `:image-token` and `:font-token` will be replaced by `:image-url` and `:font-url` in the generated css.